Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V
 **Duration:** Concentration, up to 10 minutes

 Life-preserving energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-Each nonhostile creature in the aura (including you) has resistance to necrotic damage, and its hit point maximum can't be reduced.
-In addition, a nonhostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.
+Each nonhostile creature in the aura (including you) has resistance to necrotic damage, and its Hit Point maximum can't be reduced.
+In addition, a nonhostile, living creature regains 1 Hit Point when it starts its turn in the aura with 0 Hit Points.

 ### Aura of Purity
 *4th-level abjuration*